Codehive-Inc/BIMigrator-Cognos/docs/best_practice_sql_joins_to_powerbi_datamodel.md

 in
     FilteredRows
 ```
-*Note: You would then merge this key list back against your original `Products` table to bring in `ProductName` and other attributes.*
+*Note: This query creates the master list of all unique keys.
+To make it a useful dimension, you would merge this result with your original Products table (which contains ProductName, Category, etc.) on ProductKey to bring in the descriptive attributes.*

 #### Table TMDL (`/tables/Dim_Products.tmdl`)
 ```tmdl